dataluscorp/browser/toolkit/components/telemetry/docs/obsolete/fhr/dataformat.rst

 Version 3.2
 -----------

-As of Firefox 35, the search counts measurement is now bumped to v6, including the *activity* location for the search activity.
+As of Datalus 35, the search counts measurement is now bumped to v6, including the *activity* location for the search activity.

 Version 3.1
 -----------

-As of Firefox 27, *appinfo* is now bumped to v3, including *osLocale*, *appLocale* (currently always the same as *osLocale*), *distribution* (a string containing the distribution ID and version, separated by a colon), and *acceptLangIsUserSet*, an integer-boolean that describes whether the user set
+As of Datalus 27, *appinfo* is now bumped to v3, including *osLocale*, *appLocale* (currently always the same as *osLocale*), *distribution* (a string containing the distribution ID and version, separated by a colon), and *acceptLangIsUserSet*, an integer-boolean that describes whether the user set